 When in Use Point, Use Edge or Use Polygon mode, this option can be used to enable or disable Vertex Normals (see also Vertex Normals).

 If this option is enabled, the objects will use the display mode defined in their Display tags (if present).
 Objects without a Display tag will continue to use the viewport’s shading mode.

-Cinema 4D’s real-time texture mapping (RTTM) allows you to see textures in the view panel in real-time.
+Cinema 4D’s real-time texture mapping (RTTM) allows you to see materials/ textures in the view panel in real-time.
 The Textures option controls whether textures are shown in the viewport (provided the view’s current shading mode can display textures).

 To activate the X-ray effect, enable this option.
 If the active object is a polygon object, it will become semi-transparent so that you can see its concealed points and edges.
 This is particularly helpful with polygon-based modeling, since it enables you to see concealed surfaces in the Gouraud shading and quick shading modes.

 For Volume Vectors, you can define here how they should be displayed in the viewport.

 In the image above you see the disribution of velocity of the gasses within a fire as volume vectors.
 In Direction mode you see mostly green vectors and the gasses move primarily upwards along the Y axis.
 In Length mode, the vectors are colored white near the flames - here especially high velocities take place.